 Be realistic of your time

-If you want meal planning to work out for you, you really do have to keep it realistic for your own personal circumstances.
+If you want meal planning to work out for you, you have to keep it realistic for your own personal circumstances.

 For example, if you have a picky spouse, an ultra picky toddler, and a baby on your hip, this is not to time to go 0-100 real quick.